 Where you choose to stay on Milos may in part be determined by how you intend to get around the island.
-If you have your own transport, then you can really stay anywhere, as most parts of Milos that you will want to see will be a maximum of 20 minutes drive away.
+If you have your own transport, then you can really stay anywhere.
+That said, be prepared for lots of driving, as the road network is pretty extended, and there are many dirt roads.

-If you don't have your own transport, and are relying on the Milos island bus service to get around, it probably makes the most sense to stay in either the port of Adamas, or maybe the resort town of Pollonia.
+If you aren’t planning to hire your own transport, you can use the Milos island bus service to get around.
+In this case, it makes the most sense to stay in the port of Adamas, or maybe the resort town of Pollonia.

 Where I stayed in Milos

-During my vacation in Milos, I stayed at two different places on the island.
-One was an apartment in Pollonia, and the other near the famous Sarakiniko beach, and the last one in Adamas port.
+During my vacation in Milos, I have stayed at three different places on the island.
+One was an apartment in Pollonia, another near the famous Sarakiniko beach, and the last one in Adamas port.

-Both of these were in the 45 euro a night price range and had fridges.
-One had a kitchen, and the other did not.
+All of these were in the 40-45 euro a night price range and had fridges.
+Two of them had a kitchen, and the other did not.

-I was happy with both places, and so am also happy to share with you where they were!
+I was happy with all three places, and so I will share the information with you!

 Pollonia Milos Hotels